ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 Half my life ago, I set the goal of getting my PhD and doing real science.
 Around that time, the Large Hadron Collider was coming online and every news site was posting about the end of the world.
-Particle physics seemed like it was everywhere, it was the hot topic.
-That field didn't really pan out for me.
 Turns out, particle physics lectures at York weren't nearly as inspiring as all the TV documentaries and books were.

-Regardless, I fell into biophysics via a random meeting with a new PhD student in my to-be supervisor's lab.
-Eventually I had a chance to meet their supervisor, and we designed a summer project together.
+Instead, I fell into biophysics via a random meeting with a new PhD student.
+Eventually I met their supervisor, and we designed a summer project together.
 Off the back of that we planned out what my PhD project would be, and here we are nearly 8 years later.

 When I finished my PhD, a 12 year goal had been checked off.
 It was a huge goal, a genuine accomplishment, something I am proud of.
 The issue is, sometimes you